-The Delaware Valley Regional High School does not require students or staff members to be vaccinated against COVID-19.
-Proof of vaccination is also not required.
-One may elect to submit a copy of the COVID-19 vaccination record to the school nurse to be kept as part of the student or staff member's confidential medical file.
+The Frenchtown Elementary School does not require students or staff members to be vaccinated against COVID-19.
+Proof of vaccination is also not required, however, one may elect to submit a copy of the COVID-19 vaccination record to the school nurse to be kept as part of the student or staff member's confidential medical file.